-With these transactions, as well as the exchange of our 6.50% Exchangeable Notes due 2026 discussed below, we have been able to push out our debt maturities out to 2029 and 2031.
+With these transactions, as well as the private exchange transactions involving our 6.50% Exchangeable Notes due 2026 discussed below, we have been able to push out substantially all of our debt maturities out to 2029 and 2031.

 Refer to Note 10 - Debt of the Notes to Unaudited Consolidated Financial Statements included in Part I, Item 1 of this Quarterly Report on Form 10-Q for further information.